-A few new vulnerabilities came to light in the recent days.
-I will reference couple of videos I came across while reading on the subject of security.
+A few new vulnerabilities came to light in recent days.

 Terence posts a How-To:

 - Lock the device with a “secure” pattern, PIN, or password.